steveny2k/docker-predictionio/README.md

 server for developers and data scientists to build and deploy predictive applications in a fraction of the time.

 This container uses Apache Spark, HBase and Elasticsearch.
-The PredictionIO version is the latest stable version 0.10.0.
+The master branch is for the PredictionIO stable version 0.10.0, and other branches are for newer PredictionIO stable versions (for example, 0.12.0)

 1. First, do either a) or b) below